The Strategic Detour

 The Unexpected Path

-Following a standout performance at the 2025 Deer Valley World Cup he was invited to join the Team for two major stops: Beidahu, China and Almaty, Kazakhstan.
-For most athletes, this would be the dream — a continuation of the World Cup season, a shot at international points, and a place under the bright lights of the sport’s biggest stage.
+For most athletes, this would be the dream — a continuation of the World Cup season, a shot at international points, and a chance to compete under the bright lights of the sport’s biggest stage.

 But Ashton didn’t say yes.